Bella-aa/boutique-cheveux-v11/README.md

 ### Known Bugs

-* Adjusting the cut items is not working well and the sorting products by category , price and rating is not working.
+* The sorting products by category , price and rating is not working.
 I wish to revisit these errors and fix them so that users can be provided with the functionality for better user experience in the store.

 ## Credits

-* Thanks to tutor support, they guided me through all the time I got stuck .
+* Thanks to tutor support, they guided me through all the time I when I got stuck .

 ### General reference